PyGotham/awards-2020/README.rst

     either a forward or backward migration can be specified as well.

 ``runserver``
     Run the development server with watchman_ watching for changes.
+If the ``PYTPYTHONBREAKPOINT`` environment variable is set, it will be passed through to the environment.
+The following debuggers are supported:

+    * bpdb
+    * ipdb
+    * pdb
+    * pudb

 ``shell``
     Run a Django-aware interactive interpretter. `bpython` or `IPython` can be